-The couple are very distant cousins, second cousins once removed from Christian IX of Denmark and Louise of Hesse-Kassel and third cousins by descent from Queen Victoria and Prince Albert.
+The couple were very distant cousin; second cousins once removed from Christian IX of Denmark and Louise of Hesse-Kassel and third cousins by descent from Queen Victoria and Prince Albert.
 They were both in attendance at the wedding of Phillip's cousin Princess Marina in 1934 and at the coronation of King George VI in 1937.
-But Phillip and Elizabeth had their first publicised meeting in 1939 when the Royal family visited the Royal Naval College in Dartmouth.
+But Phillip and Elizabeth had their first publicised meeting in 1939 when the royal family visited the Royal Naval College in Dartmouth.

 In 1948 the couple gave birth to their first child, Prince Charles.
 1948 was also the year that Prince Phillip is rumoured to have had an affair with Pat Kirkwood.

 Pat Kirkwood was a musical comedy star who was, at the time, the highest paid actress on the London stage.
 She and Prince Phillip met when her boyfriend, society photographer Baron Nahum, introduced them backstage at the Hippodrome Theatre when Pay was headlining the revue Starlight Roof.

 Phillip and Pat later dined together in public in London before dancing until dawn at a nightclub - all while Elizabeth was at home, eight months pregnant with Charles.
 They allegedly met a further six times and corresponded via letter.
 The contents of these letters are to remain secret until such time as the late Duke of Edinburgh is assigned an official biographer, following his 2021 death.

 Rumours that Pat was the Prince's mistress ruined her career.
 As is protocol, the royal palace would not issue a statement responding to the gossip, so Pat was left to defend herself alone.